sunil-1510/finstackk-user-manual/README.md

 ![Alt Text](Images/Step3-1.png)

-- The maximum length for the "First Name" field is 150 letters, which does not accept any punctuation marks, and other special characters.
+- The maximum length for the "First Name" field is 150 letters, which does not accepts any punctuation marks, and other special characters.
 If your first name exceeds this limit, please try to abbreviate or shorten it to fit within the required limit.

 ![Alt Text](Images/Step3-2.png)